Competing topological phases in a non-Hermitian time-reversal symmetry-broken Bernevig-Hughes-Zhang model: Analysis of the revival of FOTP

 where $\hat O=\sigma_z\otimes\tau_0$.
 Diagonalization of $S$ gives four distinct eigenvalues, $(E^s_1,E^s_2,E^s_3,E^s_4)$, of which $|E^s_1|=|E^s_4|$ and $E^s_2=E^s_3=0$.
 Employing the Fukui's method \cite{doi:10.1143/JPSJ.74.1674}, the SCNs $C_{\uparrow}$ and $C_{\downarrow}$ are now respectively calculated using the eigenvectors $|\zeta_1\rangle$ and $|\zeta_4\rangle$ of $S(\mathbf{k})$, corresponding to the eigen-energies $E^s_1$ and $E^s_4$.
 Further the spin Berry curvature, $\Omega^s_{\uparrow/\downarrow}(k_x, k_y) $ is plotted in Fig. \ref{Fig3} where \cite{doi:10.1143/JPSJ.74.1674, PhysRevLett.61.1329},

 Here $\zeta\in \{\zeta_1, \zeta_4\}$ corresponding to the $\uparrow$-spin and $\downarrow$-spin states respectively.
 Alternative to Fukui's method, integration of the spin Berry curvature over the entire Brillouin zone (BZ) also gives the SCN ($C_{\uparrow/\downarrow}$).
 We observe that the SCN for the Hamiltonian $H_\text{T}$ is non-trivial, namely, $C_\uparrow=-C_\downarrow=1$, even in the presence of the IPMF.
 This indicates that the IPMF {\it does not} destroy the first-order bulk topology.
 It only provides a channel through which the $\uparrow$-spin state can scatter into a $\downarrow$-spin state.
-This scattering leads to the gapping out of helical edge states in the nanoribbon, consequently giving rise to the SOTP on the rhombic supercell.
+This scattering leads to the gapping out of helical edge states, consequently giving rise to the SOTP, as observed in the form of corner states on the rhombic supercell.
 Nevertheless, the introduction of $H_\text{NH}$ gradually mitigates this scattering effect.
 We show this by plotting the spectra of the projected spin operator $S_\text{NH}$ constructed for $H_\text{R}$ over the nanoribbon configuration for different strengths of the non-hermiticity $\gamma$ in Fig. \ref{Fig4}.
 The projected spin operator, $S(k)$ presented in Eq. \eqref{E6}, is redefined for the NH systems as,

 where